 #7 Grand Turk, Turks & Caicos

 Although technically in the Atlantic Ocean instead of the Caribbean, the island chain of Turks & Caicos has the glorious, talcum-powder-soft sand beaches and turquoise skies that make the region famous.

 While luxury vacationers flock to Providenciales and celebrities such as Bruce Willis, Christie Brinkley, and Keith Richards have homes on Parrot Cay, Grand Turk has become the country's main cruising center, with a large terminal and new shops.

-, located on Church Folly street.
+Secret: If you love stamps (or love someone who does), make a stop at the Philatelic Bureau, located on Church Folly street.
 The island is known for its colorful and unusual issues, which are prized by collectors.

 #8 Juneau, Alaska